BobTarino/social-network-api/README.md

 ## Questions

-:octocat: If you have questions about this repository, please contact me at bob.tarino@gmail.com You can see any of my other work at [BobTarino](https://github.com/BobTarino/)<br />
+If you have questions about this repository, please contact me at bob.tarino@gmail.com You can see any of my other work at [BobTarino](https://github.com/BobTarino/)<br />